nabeelvalley/docs/dotnet/intro-to-fs.md

 > Foreword: When creating a new F# project from Visual Studio do not check the `Dockerfile` option, this will result in the following error when trying to run the application in some cases `A function labeled with the 'EntryPointAttribute' attribute must be the last declaration in the last file in the compilation sequence.`

 F# is a functional language that runs in the .NET Core ecosystem.
 It's a weird language.

+## Install and Run

+Before you can get started with F# you will need to install it, there are a few different options available depending on your choice of operating system and editor, these instructions can be found [here](https://docs.microsoft.com/en-us/dotnet/fsharp/get-started/install-fsharp?tabs=windows#install-f-with-visual-studio)

 There are a few different styles that we can use to run F#, the simplest would be an F# script, which uses the `.fsx` extension